Newest Mexican eatery offers authentic dishes and cravings

-Enid’s newest Mexican food restaurant invites the public to enjoy a meal, and to satisfy cravings.
+ENID, Okla. — Enid’s newest Mexican food restaurant invites the public to enjoy a meal and satisfy cravings.

 It’s a family affair at Frida’s Antojos, 115 E. Maine, owned by Enrique Aguilar and operated by his cousin, Maria Aguirre and a staff of sisters, mothers, daughters and aunts.